samueltenka/Super-Preprocessor/README.md

 Definitions may not nest,
 but their bodies may contain Uses.

-Redefinitions would overwrite, but error checking in "define(ident, code)".
+Redefinitions would overwrite, but error checking in "define(ident, code)" prevents that.
 Technically, closing "***" unnecessary;
 code afterward will be overlooked.
 New definitions before "!!!" are OK.